prometheus/prometheus/documentation/examples/kubernetes-rabbitmq/README.md

 [documentation](https://prometheus.io/docs/operating/configuration/#kubernetes-sd-configurations-kubernetes_sd_config)
 and at the [available examples](./../).

-After you got Kubernetes service discovery up and running, add the following scrape_configs to promethues.yml.
+After you have gotten Kubernetes service discovery up and running, add the following scrape_configs to promethues.yml.

 ```
 scrape_configs: